International-Meme-Fund/imf-docs/docs/faq.md

 ## What tokens are supported?

-Any token can start by launching an **IMF Pool**.
-To unlock **Borrow** and **Lend**, the token must meet safety requirements, such as deep onchain liquidity and a reliable price oracle, to ensure markets remain healthy.
+You can view what tokens we support by visiting [our app](https://app.imf.bz).
+Tokens must meet strict [listing criteria](http://127.0.0.1:4000/docs/governance.html#listing-criteria), such as deep onchain liquidity and a reliable price oracle, to ensure markets remain healthy.

 ## Where does protocol revenue come from?